flet-dev/website/docs/guides/python/theming.md

 #### `action_bgcolor`

+Overrides the default value of `SnackBar.action_bgcolor` in all descendant `SnackBar` controls.

 #### `action_overflow_threshold`

+Overrides the default value of `SnackBar.action_overflow_threshold` in all descendant `SnackBar` controls.

 #### `action_text_color`

+Overrides the default value of `SnackBar.action_text_color` in all descendant `SnackBar` controls.

 #### `alignment`

+Overrides the default value of `SnackBar.alignment` in all descendant `SnackBar` controls.

 #### `behavior`

+Overrides the default value of `SnackBar.behavior` in all descendant `SnackBar` controls.

 #### `bgcolor`

+Overrides the default value of `SnackBar.bgcolor` in all descendant `SnackBar` controls.

 #### `close_icon_color`

+Overrides the default value of `SnackBar.close_icon_color` in all descendant `SnackBar` controls.

 #### `content_text_style`

+Overrides the default value of `SnackBar.content_text_style` in all descendant `SnackBar` controls.

 #### `disabled_action_bgcolor`

+Overrides the default value of `SnackBar.disabled_action_bgcolor` in all descendant `SnackBar` controls.

 #### `disabled_action_text_color`

+Overrides the default value of `SnackBar.disabled_action_text_color` in all descendant `SnackBar` controls.

 #### `elevation`

+Overrides the default value of `SnackBar.elevation` in all descendant `SnackBar` controls.

 #### `dismiss_direction`

+Overrides the default value of `SnackBar.dismiss_direction` in all descendant `SnackBar` controls.

 #### `inset_padding`

+Overrides the default value of `SnackBar.inset_padding` in all descendant `SnackBar` controls.

 #### `shape`

+Overrides the default value of `SnackBar.shape` in all descendant `SnackBar` controls.

 #### `show_close_icon`

+Overrides the default value of `SnackBar.show_close_icon` in all descendant `SnackBar` controls.

 #### `width`

+Overrides the default value of `SnackBar.width` in all descendant `SnackBar` controls.

 ### `SwitchTheme` class